alantheprice/ledit-agent/README.md

 **Issue-Aware Reviews:** When reviewing PRs, the bot automatically fetches linked issues (via #123 references, closing keywords, or branch names) and validates whether the implementation meets the issue requirements.

+**Codebase Validation:** The reviewer has full access to explore the repository, not just the diff.
+It verifies claims by checking actual files, dependencies, and implementations rather than making assumptions.

 ## Advanced Configuration

 ### Custom Trigger Commands